Renad0Alhejaili/Fire-Alarm/README.md

 ## Components Used
 1. Arduino Uno: The main controller of the system.
-2. Temperature Sensor (LM35): Measures the temperature.
+2. flame Sensor (KY-026): Measures the flame.
 3. Smoke Sensor (MQ-2): Detects smoke in the environment.
 4. Buzzer: Emits the alarm sound.
 5. LED: Lights up when fire is detected.
-6. Resistors and Jumper Wires: For connecting the components.
+6. Jumper Wires: For connecting the components.
 7. Power Supply: To power the Arduino and sensors.

 ---